Evolution of management systems: Distributed process

 Different parts of the extended process are geographically distributed and often spatially remote.
 In Figure 3, this distribution is represented by sections OS of the process which have been outsourced to higher added-value providers.

-Although the Stage 5 (Figure 3) represents the most radical business refocusing emerging so far, still rapidly emerging kernels of the next stage (Figure 4) is taking shape.
-The evolutionary process, driven by relentless global search for maximum added value, is clearly accelerating.
-Management systems paradigm or business model, after a century of relative invariance, is becoming a new dynamic source of competitive advantage.
-Radically distributed supply and demand chains of Stage 5 will clearly have to be coordinated and reintegrated on a global scale.
-Reintegration processes are proceeding under increasing environmental pressures.
+The evolutionary process is accelerating, driven by a global search for maximum added value, and management systems paradigm is becoming a new dynamic source of competitive advantage.
+Radically distributed supply and demand chains of Stage 5 are coordinated and reintegrated on a global scale.
 The search for added value, after exploring traditional global resources, is now turning towards reuse, recycling, recovery and remanufacturing as new sources of maximizing added value.
-Innovation in business models will become a norm.